-Suraj is a Business Analyst on the Technical Development Programme.
+Suraj is a Business Analyst on the Technology Development Programme.
 He joined Nationwide in 2015.

 I’m originally from Wolverhampton, in the West Midlands.
 When I was offered the role at Nationwide I relocated to Worcester, making it a lot easier to get to work.

 I’ve worked for Nationwide for just over 4 incredibly memorable months now.
 Before I joined, I worked independently in IT processing the needs of a sales team, and I was looking into studying for an MSc in Computer Science.
 I'd also been to University and graduated with a degree in Information Systems.

 I’m the only one out of my friends whose ended up in a technical role; 2 or so are personal trainers, 3 work in accounts, a couple are aspiring entrepreneurs and a few others work in sales/retail.
 Personally speaking, I was always drawn to the exclusive marques of the automotive industry - but I decided to join the financial services so I could help everyday people.
 Genuine likes of mine include cider, duvet days and fast-food.
 On that basis, I’d probably have been the ideal candidate for a Personal Trainer!

 “ Relocating was definitely a challenge, but it does come with its rewards.
 For me it’s meant I can spend time with the people I grew up with and friends from work as well, and I’ve found I’ve become a lot more self-supporting. ”

 I’ll be moving closer to Swindon when I feel a little less adventurous with the peeps from my past.

 When I applied, I expected Nationwide’s communication style to be inviting, their opportunities to be empowering and their embrace to be warm, and they haven’t disappointed.
 I’m also very glad I applied for a role within the TDP (Technology Development Programme).